 3. Headphone Ports

-A 3.5mm headphone jack is located under the power button.
+A 3.5mm headphone jack is located on the rear panel adjacent to the XLR audio connections.
 Channel selection and volume for headphone monitoring is via the audio controls section in the lower left hand side of the touchscreen.